dev-by-lucas/FHECardGame/README.md

 ## Introduction

-FHEverse (Card Duel Arena) is a decentralized application (dApp) that brings traditional card gaming to the blockchain.
+FHE CardGame (Card Duel Arena) is a decentralized application (dApp) that brings traditional card gaming to the blockchain.
 Built as a demonstration of blockchain gaming capabilities, this project showcases how smart contracts can manage complex game state, ensure fair play through verifiable randomness, and provide a seamless user experience through modern web3 integrations.

 The project is built on the FHEVM Hardhat template, positioning it for future integration with Fully Homomorphic Encryption (FHE) technology, which will enable private gaming experiences where player strategies can remain hidden even from the blockchain itself.